Rishaan-Dukhande/Micropad_RGB/README.md

 Order the parts in the Bill of Materials.
 These will be soldered on the PCB manually later on (unless specified in JLCPCB)

 ### PCB Manufacturing
-1. Download `PCB/gerbers.zip`
+1. Download PCB/gerbers.zip (in PCB folder of repository)
-2. Upload to JLCPCB or PCBWay
+2. Upload to JLCPCB or PCBWay (You can get grants from hackclub if you edit it!)
 3. Place the order - remember to pick the least expensive shipping!

 ### Assembly